Dextros/AzerothCore-AutoDeploy/WSLInstall.md

 ## 🧠 Step 3: Optimize WSL2 Resource Limits (Prevent RAM Overallocation)

 By default, WSL2 can consume up to 75% or more of your total host system memory, which can starve your Windows environment during intensive compiler tasks.
-We will constrain it to a stable 8GB pool.
+We will constrain it to a stable 8GB pool - I have 32GB of Ram, so please choose your own number.

 1. Open a fresh **PowerShell** window.
 2. Copy, paste, and run the following command block to instantly generate a custom resource configuration file (`.wslconfig`) in your Windows user profile folder: